Don’t Panic! The neuroscience of leading calmly.

 Hear Terry talk about the teachings of Neuroscience in Leadership

-The second step is diffusing drama in others.
+The second step in leading under pressure is diffusing drama in others.
 Here, a manager’s best tool is listening and responding with empathy.
 Developing purposeful active listening skills will do more than improve two-way communication or make a colleague feel valued: it can ease the person being listened to out of limbic mode and back to rational thinking.

 Here’s how it works:

 Often when we are in these types of situations, we try to calm others down with logic.
 However, due to the person’s decrease in capacity for logic due to increased emotion, this oftentimes causes the person’s emotions to increase even more.

 For this reason it’s important that, when faced with an emotional situation, we listen actively and show empathy for the other person, reflecting his/ her emotion and thus validating it.
 Only after doing that will the individual be able to engage in more logical, rational conversation and focus on problem solving.